EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Details on methods

 \subsubsection{Coarse model}

-The first coarse model is a dense multilayer perceptron (MLP) and its architecture is as in \cite{Shen2024Engression:Regression}.
-To enable the model to capture difference between GCM-RCM pairs, we integrate the index for the GCM and RCM considered by appending their one-hot-encodings to the input.
+The first coarse model is a dense multilayer perceptron (MLP) and its architecture is as in \citeA{Shen2024Engression:Regression}.
+To enable the model to capture difference between GCM-RCM pairs, we integrate the index for the RCM considered: We one-hot-encode the RCM index and append it to the input.
 In addition, the MLP is modified to include random noise that allows for stochastic output.
 As explained above, the generative model needs to take random initialization as input.
 Instead of just adding this noise to the input at the beginning, we add the randomness at each layer.
 We concatenate the hidden units with standard Gaussian noise, where the noise is scaled by a learnable parameter.
 This concatenation is passed into the next layer.
 Adding noise in multiple hidden layers allows to learn more complex representations of the Gaussian noise.
 For example, we find that this yields spatially correlated variability in the output.

 Each layer consists of a linear map plus a ReLU activation function.
 We include skip connections that allow the input to bypass two layers, facilitating gradient flow and improving training stability.